php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

   - win-build uses 'winpty' as a command prefix (provide by Git for Windows)
 - On Unix based:
   - pmasetup build
+-To create the unique system key:
+  - On Windows:
+    - winpty docker exec -it docker_php-mongo-web_1 bash
+  - On Unix based:
+    - docker exec -it docker_php-mongo-web_1 bash
+  - This action will load the container in a shell:
+  - Run:
+    - php artisan key:generate --ansi

+#### You can now open a browser and load the 'localhost'

+Opening http://localhost with no path should load the default Html page.
+Opening the browser with http://localhost/phpmongoadmin should initialise the PhpMongoAdmin setup Read the [setup guide](https://phpmongoadmin.com/support/documentation/setup) in our docs for further guidance